 There are two pointed arched openings, as well as an opening near the place connected to the road.
 Thus, the bridge has five eyes, one of which is very large.
 The bridge is 150 meters long, seven meters wide, and its height is 19 meters from low water level to keystone.
 The bridge was built with colored stones.
 There are 4,5-5,3 m dimensions on both sides of the large arch, two light arched chambers, a five meter wide masonry gate in the middle of the upper arch, and two gates on both sides of it.
 One of them remained on the Batman side, the other was destroyed.
 From the left side of these, the stairs are reached by a ladder.
 These rooms are covered with high ceilings and brick.
 Its windows are large and large.

-Evliya Çelebi describes the bridge as follows: “There are iron gates on both sides of the bridge like castle gates.
-Inside these gates, there are inns under the arch along with the foundation of the bridge on the right and left, so that passers-by are guests when they come from the right and left.
+Evliya Çelebi introduces the bridge as follows: “There are iron gates on both sides of the bridge like castle gates.
+Inside these gates, there are inns under the arch, on the right and left, with the foundation of the bridge, where passers-by become guests when they come from the right and the left.
 There are many rooms under the arch of the bridge.
-The guests sit at the iron windows hawnshin and some sohbet some fish with nets and fishing rods.
-There are rooms with nice windows on the right and left of this bridge.
-All railings on the right and left of the bridge are made of Nehcivan steel.
-But there is also a blacksmith master, using his might, he made some kind of artful caged railings and actually showed the mastery of his hand.
-As a matter of fact, the master engineer has shown such arts on this bridge by exerting his strength that none of the architects who have passed this craftsmanship have shown.
+Iron windows, guests sit at their masterpieces, chat with the men on the opposite side of the arch, and fish with some nets and fishing rods.
+There are rooms with nice windows on the left and right of this bridge.
+All the balustrades on the right and left of the bridge are made of Nehcivan steel.
+But the blacksmith master also made some kind of art caged balustrades by exerting his might, and actually showed the mastery of his hand.
+Indeed, the master engineer exerted his strength and showed such arts on this bridge that none of the architects who have passed this workmanship have shown it.

 Albert Gabriel says to the bridge as follows: “In the period when there was no modern static account, such a work was admirable and admired at that time.
 The dome of Hagia Sophia easily enters under the bridge. in the Balkans, in Turkey, in the Middle East in this opening, there is no bridge at that age. "